 Things to consider

-However there is no way of telling if the offspring of a mixed breed pairing will carry the hair gene of the Poodle.
-Even in the same litter of puppies you may find one that hardly sheds at all while its brothers and sisters shed just as much as their non Poodle parent.
+However, there is no way of telling if the offspring of a mixed breed pairing will carry the Poodle’s hair gene.
+Even in the same litter of puppies, you may find one that hardly sheds at all while its brothers and sisters shed much more and, in some cases, just as much as their non-Poodle parent.

-Research your chosen breed thoroughly as it needs to be low shedding but it also needs to fit in with your lifestyle.
-It’s no good choosing a high energy breed if you are happy with a 30 minute stroll every day.
+Research your chosen breed thoroughly as it needs to be low shedding, but it also needs to fit in with your lifestyle.
+It’s no good choosing a high-energy breed if you are looking for a dog that is happy with a 30-minute stroll every day.

-Remember it’s possible that you may find what you are looking for in one of your local rescue centres, so please consider them before you buy.
+Remember, if you’re looking for dogs that don’t shed, you may find what you are looking for in one of your local rescue centers, so please consider them before you buy.

-Lastly, many dogs on our list have high maintenance grooming needs that need to be considered as part of their ongoing welfare.
-Dogs that don’t shed usually have higher than normal maintenance needs, often needing to be stripped or clipped several times a year to keep their coats in good condition.
+Lastly, all of the hypoallergenic dogs on our list require regular grooming.
+Low shedding doesn’t necessarily mean low maintenance many of the dog breeds that we’ve chosen, have higher than average maintenance needs, often needing to be stripped or clipped several times a year to keep their coats in good condition.